Crypdot/iot_security/README.md

     VDD = 5V
     GND = GND
 5. Attach arduinos to the breadboards and jumper wires into sensors.
-6. Attach arduinos to the RasPi with the micro USB cables.
+6. Attach arduinos to the Raspberry Pi with the micro USB cables.
-7. Attach motor to the Raspi’s GPIO extender number 13 through jumper wire.
+7. Attach motor to the Raspberry Pi’s GPIO extender number 13 through jumper wire.
-8. Plug in the RasPi’s and the display’s power cables.
+8. Plug in the Raspberry Pi’s and the display’s power cables.
 9. Plug in the motor’s power cable.

 ## Installing the software

-You should have Python 3.11.5 and Git installed on your Raspi.
+You should have Python 3.11.5 and Git installed on your Raspberry Pi.
 Here is everything you need to do to get the software running.

 ### Clone the repo